 Here is what some of the Pupil Voice Reps say about their role:

-These ambassadors raise awareness of our community and charity based initiatives such as ECO Schools, Rights Respecting Schools and WE Schools.
+These leaders raise awareness of our community and charity based initiatives such as ECO Schools, Rights Respecting Schools and WE Schools.

-These ambassadors represent their Houses and promote the achievement of all the pupils in their House through the various House Events organised throughout the school year.
+These leaders represent their Houses and promote the achievement of all the pupils in their House through the various House Events organised throughout the school year.

-These ambassadors show visitors around the school sharing their in-depth knowledge of what we offer and answering the visitors’ questions.
+These leaders show visitors around the school sharing their in-depth knowledge of what we offer and answering the visitors’ questions.

-These ambassadors take part in the recruitment process by interviewing all new staff.
+These leaders take part in the recruitment process by interviewing all new staff.

-These ambassadors play a key role in the playground by promoting kindness and strategies to ensure all pupils feel included during break times.
+These leaders play a key role in the playground by promoting kindness and strategies to ensure all pupils feel included during break times.

-Here is what some of the ambassadors say about their role:
+Here is what some of the leaders say about their role:

-Faye, Year 9, Reputation Ambassador: “Being an ambassador has made me more confident.”
+“Being a leader has made me more confident.”